subillie/SGCSE/MulticoreProgramming/Midterm/README.md

-# 1. ECF - processes
+# 1. ECF - exceptions and processes
 - Exceptions
 	- Events that require nonstandard control flow
 	- Generated externally (interrupts) or internally (traps and faults)